Updated: July 23, 2024 15 mins read Published: July 16, 2023

 Powering Supply Chains with Machine Learning

-As a supply chain manager, have you ever thought about predicting changes in consumer demand with greater precision and accuracy?
-Or identifying unnecessary and redundant expenditures within supply chain processes?
-Or finding a way to streamline transportation and warehousing?
+As a supply chain manager, have you ever considered predicting changes in consumer demand with greater precision and accuracy?
+Identifying unnecessary and redundant expenditures within supply chain processes?
+Finding a way to streamline transportation and warehousing?

 If your answer to any of these questions is yes, you might be looking for strategies to optimize your supply chain operations.
 Indeed, according to a 2023 KPMG report, 47% of supply chain organizations need to prepare themselves for the disruptions and challenges that arise.